DavidGichiru/DavidGichiru-DavidGichiru/README.md

 ## About Me:
-I love programming, and I also love space exploration; galaxies, quasars and alot more 👨‍🚀💻🌌🪐 I'm learning Data Science 💻📉and Machine Learning, working mainly with Python.
+I love programming, and I also love space exploration; galaxies, quasars and alot more 👨‍🚀💻🌌🪐 I'm learning Data Science 💻📉and Machine Learning.
+Python is my main tool.🐍🐍
+I enjoy turning data into insights.📉📉

 ## My Skills:
 - Python